MaterializeInc/materialize/doc/user/content/overview/arangements.md

 ## Analyzing arrangements

+Materialize provides various tools that allow you to analyze arrangements, although they are post hoc tools best used for debugging, rather than planning tools to be used before creating indexes or views.

 ### `EXPLAIN PLAN`

+`EXPLAIN PLAN`

-`EXPLAIN PLAN` used to debug.
+used to debug.
 Do we have a concept of a table scan/row estimate/the size of the index or the table?
-EXPLAIN PLAN explains what we’re doing, but doesn’t explain the impact (memory usage) - awkward to use for debugging. <!-- Issue for this -->
+EXPLAIN PLAN explains what we’re doing, but doesn’t explain the impact (memory usage) - awkward to use for debugging. [](https://github.com/MaterializeInc/materialize/issues/4675)

 ### Memory usage